EdZava/web-lendismart-simulacion/README.md

-# 🖥 Lendismart Web Example Integration SDK JS
+# 🖥 Lendismart Web Integration SDK JS

 This is a simple example of how to integrate quickly and safely for Lendismart, S.L.